Column Window Management for Emacs

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Last updated on 27 October 2023.
+Last updated on 9 May 2025.